Packing Tips

 Towels/Sheets - we have extra sets

 Reusable grocery bags.
-You’ll need them at Exuma Market, but we have a couple in the unit for you to use.
+You’ll need them at Exuma Markets, but we have a couple in the unit for you to use.

-Laundry pods (for up to 5 loads).
+Laundry pods.
 We have Kirkland Pods on-hand, but if you need specialized soap or have any sensitivities, please bring what works for you!

 Hairdryers.
 The wind and sun will have your hair dry in no time anyway, but if you do need a blow out, we’ve got you covered with a hair dryer in each bathroom.